-3. Click both Measure task execution time and Measure function execution time checkboxes.
-These options enable you to profile execution time for each task and each function in generated code.
+3. Select Measure task execution time, and select Measure function execution times > Detailed (all function call sites) option.
+These options enable you to profile execution time for each task and function in generated code.
 Click OK.

-5. Run the following code in MATLAB Command Window to get the profiling data into MATLAB workspace.
-The variable executionProfile will be available in the MATLAB workspace at the end of execution of this command.
+The variable executionProfile is available in the MATLAB workspace at the end of execution of this command.

 The code execution profiler uses an on-chip timer.
 If you use a processor simulator, select one that can simulate processor timers.

 The model needs to run long enough to collect sufficient profiling data.
 This time depends on the number of profiling samples specified and the sample rates of the model.
 If you use a simulator, data collection can take considerably longer than when you use hardware.